-- 1. Auditing Method Used by Each Audit & Supervisory Board Member and the Audit & Supervisory Board and Details Thereof: - (1) The Audit & Supervisory Board established auditing policies, assignment of duties and other relevant matters, and received reports from each Audit & Supervisory Board member regarding the progress and results of audits, as well as received reports from the directors, other relevant personnel and the independent auditors regarding the performance of their duties, and sought explanations as necessary. - (2) In conformity with the Audit & Supervisory Board member auditing standard policies established by the Audit & Supervisory Board, and in accordance with the auditing policies, assignment of duties and other relevant matters, each Audit & Supervisory Board member endeavored to gather information and to create an improved environment for auditing through close communication with the directors, employees including those working in the Internal Audit Department and other relevant personnel, and conducted audits as follows: - 1) Each Audit & Supervisory Board member attended meetings of the board of directors and other important meetings, received reports from the directors, employees and other relevant personnel regarding the performance of their duties, sought explanations as necessary, inspected documents involving important resolutions, and examined the operations and financial position of the Company at the Head Office and other principal offices of the Company.
-As for the subsidiaries of the Company, each standing Audit & Supervisory Board member, concurrently holding the office of Audit & Supervisory Board member of significant subsidiary, attended meetings of the board of directors of significant subsidiaries, endeavored to keep communication and share information with the directors and other related personnel of the subsidiaries, and received reports from the subsidiaries, the directors and other relevant personnel regarding their businesses as necessary.
-Each standing Audit & Supervisory Board member also reviewed the business report for the fiscal year and supplementary schedules thereto. - 2) Each Audit & Supervisory Board member monitored and verified the content and the status of the resolution of the board of directors to establish the systems provided by Article 100, Section 1 and 3 of the Ordinance for Enforcement of the Companies Act and the systems established pursuant to such resolution (the "Internal Control System"), which are necessary to establish the systems to ensure directors carry out their duties described in the business report in accordance with laws and regulations and the Company's Articles of Incorporation and other systems to ensure appropriateness of business of the corporate group consisting of the Company and its subsidiaries.
-Each Audit & Supervisory Board member also sought explanations from the directors, employees and other relevant personnel as necessary, and expressed his/her opinions. - 3) Audit & Supervisory Board members monitored and verified whether the independent auditors maintained their independence and implemented appropriate audits, as well as received reports from the independent auditors regarding the performance of its duties and sought explanations as necessary.
-Each Audit & Supervisory Board member was notified by the independent auditors that it has established a "system to ensure that duties of independent auditors are being conducted properly" (matters prescribed in each item of Article 131 of the Corporate Accounting Regulations) and that the system is developed and implemented in accordance with the "Quality Control Standards for Audit" (Business Accounting Council, October 28, 2005) and other applicable standards, and sought explanations as necessary.
+1. Auditing Method Used by Each Audit & Supervisory Board Member and the Audit & Supervisory Board and Details Thereof:

+- (1) The Audit & Supervisory Board established auditing policies, assignment of duties and other relevant matters, and received reports from each Audit & Supervisory Board member regarding the progress and results of audits, as well as received reports from the directors, other relevant personnel and the independent auditors regarding the performance of their duties, and sought explanations as necessary. - (2) In conformity with the Audit & Supervisory Board member auditing standard policies established by the Audit & Supervisory Board, and in accordance with the auditing policies, assignment of duties and other relevant matters, each Audit & Supervisory Board member, while utilizing means such as telephone lines or the Internet as well, endeavored to gather information and to create an improved environment for auditing through close communication with the directors, employees including those working in the Internal Audit Department and other relevant personnel, and conducted audits as follows: - Each Audit & Supervisory Board member attended meetings of the board of directors and other important meetings; received reports from the directors, employees, and other relevant personnel regarding the performance of their duties; sought explanations as necessary; inspected documents involving important resolutions; and examined the operations and financial position of the Company at the Head Office and other principal offices of the Company.
+As for the subsidiaries of the Company, each standing Audit & Supervisory Board member, concurrently holding the office of Audit & Supervisory Board member of significant subsidiary, attended meetings of the board of directors of significant subsidiaries; endeavored to keep communication and share information with the directors and other related personnel of the subsidiaries; and received reports from the subsidiaries, the directors, and other relevant personnel regarding their businesses as necessary.
+Each standing Audit & Supervisory Board member also reviewed the business report for the fiscal year and supplementary schedules thereto. - 2) Each Audit & Supervisory Board member monitored and verified the content and the status of the resolution of the board of directors to establish the systems provided by Article 100, Sections 1 and 3 of the Ordinance for Enforcement of the Companies Act and the systems established pursuant to such resolution (the "Internal Control System"), which are necessary to establish the systems to ensure directors carry out their duties described in the business report in accordance with laws and regulations and the Company's Articles of Incorporation and other systems to ensure appropriateness of business of the corporate group consisting of the Company and its subsidiaries.
+Each Audit & Supervisory Board member also sought explanations from the directors, employees, and other relevant personnel, as necessary, and expressed his/her opinions. - 3) Audit & Supervisory Board members monitored and verified whether the independent auditors maintained their independence and implemented appropriate audits, as well as received reports from the independent auditors regarding the performance of their duties and sought explanations as necessary.
+Each Audit & Supervisory Board member was notified by the independent auditors that they have established a "system to ensure that duties of independent auditors are being conducted properly" (matters prescribed in each item of Article 131 of the Corporate Accounting Regulations) and that the system is developed and implemented in accordance with the "Quality Control Standards for Audit" (Business Accounting Council, October 28, 2005) and other applicable standards, and sought explanations as necessary.
+Audit & Supervisory Board members discussed with the independent auditors on key considerations in audits, received reports regarding the implementation of audits on them, and sought explanations as necessary.